blocksds/grit/documentation/main_page.md

 - `-mRf`: Tile reduction option: reduce for flipped tiles.
 Can be combined with `t` and `p` reduction options (example: `-mRtpf`).
 - `-mRp`: Tile reduction option: reduce for 16-color palette banks.
-Can be combined with t and f reduction options (example: `-mRtpf`).
+Can be combined with `t` and `f` reduction options (example: `-mRtpf`).
 Do not use this for 8bpp tiles, you'll regret it.
 - `-mRt`: Tile reduction option: reduce for unique tiles.
 Can be combined with p and f reduction options (example: `-mRtpf`).

+C type used for the data arrays:

 - `-mu8`: Map data is in byte arrays.
 - `-mu16`: Map data is in halfword arrays (default).
 - `-mu32`: Map data is in word arrays.

+Graphics compression:

 - `-mz!`: Map data is not compressed. (default)
 - `-mz0`: As `-mz!`, but with a 32-bit compression header similar to the ones used by the GBA/NDS BIOS.
 Byte 0: 0x00.
 Bytes 1-3: size of data.